Midrees330/VDTA_IRNet/README.md

 # VDTA_IRNet
-Variational Disentanglement for Task-Agnostic Image Restoration This code is directly related to the manuscript submitted to The Visual Computer: `Variational Disentanglement for Task-Agnostic Image Restoration.'
+Variational Disentanglement for Task-Agnostic Image Restoration:
+- This code is directly related to the manuscript submitted to The Visual Computer: `Variational Disentanglement for Task-Agnostic Image Restoration.'
 If you use this code or models in your research, please cite the corresponding manuscript.
 # Requirement
 - Python 3.11